What is Earth Hour?

 Earth Hour 2016 will be held on Saturday 19 March between 8.30PM and 9.30PM in your local time zone.
 The event is held worldwide towards the end of March annually, encouraging individuals, communities households and businesses to turn off their non-essential lights for one hour as a symbol for their commitment to the planet.

 What does Earth Hour aim to achieve?

 Earth Hour aims to encourage an interconnected global community to share the opportunities and challenges of creating a sustainable world.

 What does Earth Hour ask people to do?

 The first thing anyone can do to get involved is to turn off their lights on Saturday.
 But there is much, much more.
 Our full ambition is for people to take action beyond the hour.
 Whether it’s supporting a crowdfunding or crowdsourcing campaign or getting involved in Earth Hour campaigns in their own country, or starting the movement in their own community.
 The vision is always to do more, so make the light switch the beginning of your journey.

 How long has Earth Hour been going for?

 The first Earth Hour event was on March 31 2007.
 WWF-Australia inspired Sydney-siders to show their support for climate change action.
 More than 2.2 million individuals and 2,000 businesses turned their lights out for one hour in the first Earth Hour event.

-Earth Hour 2014 will mark the eighth year of the campaign.
+Earth Hour 2016 will mark the tenth year of the campaign!